Chris Wood (rock musician): Traffic: 1970–1974

 Wood remained with Traffic from the time of its reformation in 1970, until the group's breakup in 1974.
 In the recording sessions, Wood introduced the 17th-century traditional song "John Barleycorn" to the band after hearing it on The Watersons album Frost and Fire.
 It became the title song of their 1970 album John Barleycorn Must Die.

-In this reincarnation of the Traffic, Rebop Kwaku Baah joined in 1971, providing the band with a rhythmic base and dynamism.
+In the subsequent reincarnation of Traffic, Rebop Kwaku Baah joined in 1971, providing the band with a rhythmic base and dynamism.
 By the 1970s, Wood came into his own and led the band on an emotional, artistic and mood-setting venture into music.
 They released The Low Spark of High Heeled Boys (1971) and Shoot Out at the Fantasy Factory (1973), featuring Wood's self-composed song "Tragic Magic".

 Session work: 1970s

-Throughout the existence of Traffic, Chris was in demand as a session musician with his immediately identifiable flute or saxophone playing.
-He featured on albums for fellow band members Jim Calpadi, Rebop Kwaku Baah, as well as John Martyn, Tyrone Downie, Fat Mattress, Gordon Jackson, Crawler, The Sky, and Bobby Whitlock among others.
+Throughout the existence of Traffic, Wood was in demand as a session musician with his immediately identifiable flute or saxophone playing.
+He featured on albums for fellow band members Jim Capaldi, Rebop Kwaku Baah, as well as John Martyn, Tyrone Downie, Fat Mattress, Gordon Jackson, Crawler, The Sky, and Bobby Whitlock among others.